-Actions include mechanical removal of vegetation and stumps; herbicide treatment of residual plants; and preparation for crop establishment (State 5).
+Actions include mechanical removal of vegetation and stumps; herbicide treatment of residual plants; and preparation for crop establishment.

 This pathway represents natural succession back to perceived reference conditions.
 The period required for this transition to take place likely varies by location and is dependent upon local site conditions.
 LANDFIRE models (2008) suggest that over 80 years is required for a return to a late development community and this pathway is highly dependent upon species present in the developing stand in addition to the appropriate level and type of disturbance (e.g., periodic flood regime, presence/absence of catastrophic wind events, etc.).
-Significant efforts may be required before a return to reference conditions is achieved and may never fully reach perceived reference conditions

-(e.g., exotic species control, appropriate connectivity between stream and floodplain, potential artificial regeneration of community components, etc.).
-Floodplains where streams have been channelized and leveed, in addition to fields that had tile drainage systems established, must have the natural hydrology restored BEFORE reference conditions are achieved (State 1).
+Significant efforts may be required before a return to reference conditions is achieved and may never fully reach perceived reference conditions (e.g., exotic species control, appropriate connectivity between stream and floodplain, potential artificial regeneration of community components, etc.).
+Floodplains where streams have been channelized and leveed must have the natural hydrology restored BEFORE reference conditions are achieved.